ratudijah/pumpfun-api/README.md

 # SolanaPortal PumpFun API

-This repository contains a simple Node.js CLI bot that uses the SolanaPortal PumpFun API to buy and sell SPL tokens on Solana via Jito’s RPC endpoint.
+A simple Node.js CLI bot that uses SolanaPortal’s PumpFun API to:

+- **Swap SPL tokens** (buy/sell) via Jito’s RPC
+- **Create your own PumpFun mint** (metadata upload + on-chain mint)

+Everything runs locally in ESM mode, with transactions built by SolanaPortal, signed in your wallet, and sent through Jito for max speed.

 ---

-## 🚀 How the PumpFun API Works
+## 🚀 How the Trading (Buy/Sell) API Works

-SolanaPortal’s `/api/trading` endpoint builds and returns a base64-encoded transaction for a PumpFun swap.
-You submit this payload along with your parameters, sign it locally, and then send it to Solana via Jito.

 ### Endpoint